kiranmaimalluvalasa/Data-Science/AWS AI.md

 The reward model gives a reward score to outputs.

 A technique like Proximal Policy Optimization (PPO) is used to adjust the model’s behavior to maximize human-like responses.

+🔍 Inferencing in Machine Learning
+Inferencing is when a trained model makes predictions on new data.
+There are different types of inferencing, each suited for specific use cases:

+#### 1. ⚡ Real-Time Inferencing
+Purpose: Immediate response to user input.

+Use Case: Chatbots, recommendation engines, fraud detection.

+Characteristics:

+Prioritizes speed over perfect accuracy.

+Needs to respond quickly to input as it happens.

+Example: Typing into a chatbot and getting an instant response.

+##### 2. 🧮 Batch Inferencing
+Purpose: Analyze large volumes of data at once.

+Use Case: Business intelligence, reporting, model evaluation.

+Characteristics:

+Prioritizes accuracy over speed.

+Can take minutes, hours, or even days to process.

+Results are returned after processing is complete.

+#### 3. 🌐 Edge Inferencing
+Purpose: Run models directly on devices near the data source.

+Use Case: IoT devices, mobile apps, remote sensors.

+Characteristics:

+Edge devices (e.g., Raspberry Pi, mobile phones) typically have limited compute power.

+Ideal for low-latency, offline usage.

+Uses Small Language Models (SLMs) or compressed models.

+Benefits:

+Local processing = fast inference

+No internet needed

+Low power and compute footprint

+#### 4. 🌍 Remote Inferencing (Cloud-Based)
+Purpose: Use powerful models from remote servers.

+Use Case: Using full-scale LLMs via APIs (e.g., Amazon Bedrock).

+Characteristics:

+Edge devices send requests to a server over the internet.

+Supports larger, more accurate models.

+Trade-offs:

+Higher latency

+Requires internet connection

+Edge devices act as thin clients.